matter-labs/zksync-era/docs/specs/zk_evm/vm_specification/compiler/system_contracts.md

 handling, see
 [the EVM instructions reference](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/evm).

-There are several types of System Contracts from the perspective of how they are handled by the zkSync Era compilers:
+There are several types of System Contracts from the perspective of how they are handled by the ZKsync Era compilers:

 1. [Environmental data storage](#environmental-data-storage).
 2. [KECCAK256 hash function](#keccak256-hash-function).